Choosing, Raising, and Caring for a French Bulldog

-In order to keep your frenchie healthy you must maintain optimal weight with the 'cut' between the chest and hind legs well defined.
-Feeding weight control dry mixed with a few morsels soft food twice a day is perfect.
-Low fat bones, carrots and apple slices (without the peel) can provide a happy treat as well as inducement to come where you want your frenchie to be.
-If your frenchie had hands they would clap for joy and do a happy dance at the sight of their favorite treat!
+In order to keep your frenchie healthy, you must maintain optimal weight with the 'cut' between the chest and hind legs well defined.
+Feeding weight control dry mixed with a few morsels of soft food twice a day is perfect.
+Low fat bones, carrots, and apple slices (without the peel) can provide a happy treat as well as inducement to come where you want your frenchie to be.
+If your frenchie had hands, they would clap for joy and do a happy dance at the sight of their favorite treat!

 Quirks of the Breed

-A great story Mr. Seibel related to me involved a professional couple who had been researching the purchase of a French Bulldog for nearly two years, "They came for a visit to meet the puppies, arriving in a Beautiful Black Lexus - not a spot of dust.
+A great story Mr. Seibel related to me involved a professional couple who had been researching the purchase of a French bulldog for nearly two years, "They came for a visit to meet the puppies, arriving in a beautiful black Lexus—not a spot of dust.
 We spoke for a fair amount of time, they found the puppies to be irresistible and decided to reserve one with a deposit.
 They were flying out for business and would return in 10 days to pick up their pup.
 Upon returning they seemed very excited about their new pet.
-After they completed all the paperwork and received instructions from me the wife stopped and asked ' what is that noise?'
+After they completed all the paperwork and received instructions from me the wife stopped and asked 'what is that noise?'
 I laughed and said it's their mother, she's sleeping in the other room and is snoring.
 She said in the most indignant tone, 'They snore? ... my husband snores and I don't know if I can take another one in the house!'
-I said, after 2 years of research you didn't come across any info pertaining to their snoring?"
+I said, after two years of research you didn't come across any info pertaining to their snoring?"
 Mr. Seibel continued, "I later received an email where she confessed she had become accustomed to the snoring of the new member of their family and said she would become alarmed if she couldn't hear her dear little pet sleeping!"

 Nails can be an issue with a dog that likes to lounge most of the time.
 Have your dogs nails trimmed or ground at home or at a Petsmart to keep the cuticles short.

 Baths should be taken every week or so.
-This breed, along with other short hair breeds, retains a good amount of lanoline which can lead to a less than Springtime ambience - and for a dog that loves to snuggle it will be more pleasant for you too!
+This breed, along with other short hair breeds, retains a good amount of lanoline which can lead to a less than springtime ambience.
+For a dog that loves to snuggle, it will be more pleasant for you too!
 Just be careful to avoid water on her head so as not to get any in the ears.

 I asked Mr. Seibel what is would take for a newcomer to break into showing dogs, "The first steps for a newcomer is to attend a dog show, the larger cluster dog shows usually have a 'new comer' education session for both spectators and would be show participants.
 The best place to start is with the AKC web site."